-- Oil and Energy Service Professionals (OESP): The Dave Nelson Scholarship Program provides scholarships to students interested in pursuing careers in the oil and energy service industry.
+- Oil and Energy Service Professionals (OESP): The Dave Nelson Scholarship Program provides between three and six $5,000 scholarships each year to students interested in pursuing careers in the oil and energy service industry.

 - Outlaw Student: This website awards scholarships to students pursuing all types of education, including those planning to attend two-year public or private institutions or vocational and technical schools.